 Chances are the agent you choose to sell your home know's how much they're worth.
 If they can't negotiate their own commission, how in the world are they going to negotiate the best price for your home?
 Perhaps they don't spend as much marketing your home and therefore don't need to charge as much.
 Is that really where you want to cut costs?

 Perhaps they don't have assistants to help?
 Ask us how single agents who get too busy can mess up your sale.
 We have a dedicated team that follows up on every showing, every inspection, the appraisal, and works with the lender and title company on a daily basis to insure your property closes the first time.
 If you have to sell it over and over you'll end up with a lower price and make more payments on your home.

 No, they're not.
-Just like any profession, some agents take it more serious than others.
+Just like any profession, some agents take it more seriously than others.
 You wouldn't go to a doctor that didn't keep up on the latest and best techniques.
 Why would you go to a Realtor that is part-time or doesn't employ the latest online and print marketing strategies?
 Many agents can't afford to market, so they don't.
 Read Are All Realtors the Same?

 Maybe, but at what price?
 The agents won't be working for you.
 And if you pay an agent to put in MLS, what's their motivation to sell it?
 Each listing generates calls, so it becomes an asset.
 The longer they keep the asset (your home) the longer the receive calls.
 They can then go and sell other homes off of it.
 Why would they kill the cash cow?

 Additionally, if it's Just on MLS it isn't being marketed.
 We don't sit back and wait for other agents to Maybe sell your home at a price that Maybe acceptable to you.
 We proactively market your buyers and serve up ads to buyers looking to purchase and qualified to buy.
 We accumulate a large database of our own plus we pay to advertise your home online directly to buyers for your home.
 We'd love to show you how it works.